umamicode/umamicode.github.io/aboutme.md

 subtitle: About me
 ---

+{: .box-note}
+**NEWS:** As of September 2024, I've launched a new homepage.
+Please visit my [ New Homepage](https://sites.google.com/view/dongkyu-cho/home) for recent updates!

 I'm a Computer Science Ph.D. student at [New York University](https://www.nyu.edu/), advised by Professor [Rumi Chunara](https://rumichunara.github.io/).
 I was also a Researcher at [LG AI Research](https://www.lgresearch.ai/).
 I finished my master's and bachelors at Seoul National University, advised by Professor [Sanghack Lee](https://www.sanghacklee.me/).

 I am primarily interested in **Causal Representation Learning and Out-of-Distribution(OOD) Robustness**.
 I'm also a big fan of History👨🏻‍🏫 and Jazz🎷.